eaqueiroz/StarWarsTripCalculator/README.md

 ### To run

-After compiling this project, Call the executable: StarWarsTripCalculator.exe and follow the in screen structions
+After compiling this project, Call the executable: StarWarsTripCalculator.exe and follow the in screen instructions

 ### To run VS tests